 Claren Academy welcomed our students back to full time in-person learning on September 8th 2020.
 Our small size and our pro-active family community have worked in our favour to keep us safe and healthy at school.
 Our full student body and teaching staff fit under the 60 person cohort limit.
 Within that cohort we operate in smaller groups as much as possible, and use PPE to protect our students and staff when our ability-based groupings, inquiry projects, and other enrichment requires mixing across grades.
 We have gone above and beyond the safety requirements of the Ministry of Education in order to deliver the enrichment and individualization that make Claren Academy exceptional.
 For example, all Claren students and staff wear masks when indoors, we have moveable clear barriers, and our ventilation has been upgraded.

 To learn more about our safety protocols, please view our Stage 2 Restart Plan.
 The best way to see our plan is to let our students show you!
 Watch our restart videos for Titan (grades four and five), Europa (grades two and three) and Luna (kindergarten and grade one).

-We are welcoming applications for kindergarten to grade six, meaning children born between 2010 and 2016.
+We are welcoming applications for kindergarten to grade seven, meaning children born between 2010 and 2017.
 We will continue to add a grade each year, up to grade twelve.
 We are excited about the potential of our Middle Years program as our school grows with our oldest students.